 The unholy alliance

-In September 1815, 3 leading powers of the 19th century Europe signed a document that gave birth of the so-called holy alliance.
-At the behest of Alexander I of Russia, the rulers of Austria and Prussia decided that the revolutionary idea fomented in the French revolution should be suffocated wherever it rises.
-God given rights of the ruling families were not to be touched and liberal reforms in the whole of Europe should be stymied.
+In September 1815, 3 leading powers of 19th-century Europe signed a document that gave birth to the so-called holy alliance.
+At the behest of Alexander I of Russia, the rulers of Austria and Prussia decided that the revolutionary idea fomented in the French Revolution should be suffocated wherever it arose.
+God-given rights of the ruling families were not to be touched and liberal reforms in the whole of Europe should be stymied.

 We would have another fight on our hands but we are not fighting it.
 The one for energy independence, which I would like to describe as one for energy freedom.